-- First, talk to his/her teacher and see how they are doing in the classroom setting.
+- Talk to your child’s teacher and see how they are doing in the classroom setting.

-- Write a SPECIFIC letter/email outlining your concerns and ask for an evaluation.
-Be sure to document everything!
+- Write a specific letter/email to the school outlining your concerns and ask for an IEP evaluation.
+Be sure to document everything.
 Send it to the principal, school psychologist, and speech-language pathologist (if an area of concern).

 - Be sure to provide any evaluations/testing/reports you may already have.

-- The school has 60 days from receiving your permission to do full testing in the area(s) of concern.
-They will write an Evaluation Team Report (ETR) documenting testing conducted and testing results.
+- Once you give consent for an IEP evaluation, the school has 60 days to complete full testing in the area(s) of concern.
+They will write an Evaluation Team Report (ETR), which documents the types of testing done and the testing results.
 An ETR is conducted every 3 years.

 - After the IEP is established, you may request a re-evaluation at any time.
 You can also request that your child’s IEP team meet to discuss or review the IEP at any time, even if it falls outside of annual meetings and tri-annual ETR meetings.